isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2802.md

 ---
-title: ABSS Premier Version 23 - PremierPlus 1U+Setup+Training
+title: DM Cleverly Digital Marketing Packages - Cleverly 3 Months Campaign SEO SEM
-permalink: /productivity-solutions-grant/solutionrepo/solution2507
+permalink: /productivity-solutions-grant/solutionrepo/solution2802
 ---

 ### Description

-Dandelion Consulting is a ABSS Certified Partner for 10 years and has been fully trained and certified to provide a range of services including sales, installation and training.
-ABSS Premier is a leading SME business integrated simple and easy to use accounting solution.
-A digital ready accounting software that helps SME to manage and process sales and purchases, track receivable, payable, inventory and GST.
-Simplify desktop & cloud accounting management, ePayments, eInvoices and more
+Cleverly's Digital Marketing package is created to help businesses create brand awareness in the online world.
+What makes digital marketing unique and reliable is that it is tailored according to the business's needs and goals.
+With in depth analysis and proper implementation of SEO, SEM and social media marketing, Cleverly strives to make online marketing a breeze for businesses.
+Cleverly's aim is to guide companies to grow via online branding and sales.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Dandelion_Annex_3_CR_wef_3_Feb_2022_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/DM_Cleverly_20210380_Desensitised_Annex_3_Part_12.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria